petterssonb/portfolio-project/README.md

 ## **How It Works**

 1. **Data Collection**:
-   - The ESP32 collects sensor data and sends it to the Raspberry Pi over Bluetooth.
+   - The ESP32 collects sensor data and operates as a BLE server, advertising this data via notifications.
+The Raspberry Pi, acting as a BLE client, subscribes to the ESP32’s notifications to receive real-time updates.

 2. **Data Ingestion**:
    - The Raspberry Pi publishes the data to AWS IoT Core securely using MQTTS.